Feyerabend/cc/ch05/sec5.6.3/calculus/TYPESYS.md

 If this level clicks, explore Cardelli's sections on higher-order types or bounded quantification--they build on these ideas for real-world systems like ML or Java.

+### Addition to Cardelli

+While Cardelli's paper provides a strong foundation in type safety, polymorphism, and inference, the code examples in this repository extend these ideas with practical features common in functional languages like ML or Haskell.
+These additions address recursion, algebraic data types (ADTs), pattern matching, and explicit polymorphism, enabling more expressive and real-world programming while maintaining soundness.

+#### Recursive Types and Functions

+Recursive types (e.g., μ α. τ) allow defining infinite structures like lists or trees directly in the type system, preventing type errors in self-referential data.
+In `recur.py`, we implement μ-types via `RecursiveType` and support recursive functions with `LetRec` and `Fix` combinators.
+For instance, actorial or list folds infer types like `Int → Int` or `(α → β → β) → β → List α → β`, handling occurs checks to avoid infinite types during unification.
+This builds on Cardelli's unityped view by safely embedding untyped recursion (e.g., Y-combinator) into typed systems.

+#### Hindley-Milner Type Inference in Detail

+Cardelli touches on inference, but the Hindley-Milner (HM) algorithm (Algorithm W) provides a concrete mechanism for polymorphic inference without annotations.
+In `hm.py`, we detail unification (`unify` for equating types via substitutions), generalisation (`generalize` for ∀-quantification), and instantiation, inferring types like `α → β → α` for constants.
+This adds decidable polymorphism to simply typed lambda calculus (`lambda.py`), with fresh variables and composition ensuring efficiency and safety.

+#### Algebraic Data Types and Pattern Matching

+ADTs like sums (e.g., Maybe α = None | Some α) and products (e.g., Pair α β) extend polymorphism for structured data, with constructors and destructors. `generics.py` and `recur.py` use `TypeApplication` for generics and `Match` for exhaustive pattern matching, inferring unified types across cases (e.g., `Maybe Int → Int` for unwrap-or-zero).
+This enhances Cardelli's record/subtyping focus by incorporating ML-style variants, ensuring type safety in data decomposition.

+#### System F: Explicit Polymorphism

+For finer control, System F adds explicit universal types (∀α. τ) with type abstraction (`TypeAbs` as Λα. e) and application (`TypeInstantiation` as e [τ]).
+In `generics.py`, this allows instantiating generics like `∀α. α → α` to `Int → Int`, contrasting HM's implicit style.
+It addresses Cardelli's higher-order types, enabling rank-n polymorphism while preserving decidability in inference.

+These features, demonstrated through the Python implementations, show how type theory evolves for practical use.
+For much deeper proofs, consult Pierce's *Types and Programming Languages* (TAPL), Chapters 11 (ADTs), 22 (HM), and 23-24 (System F and recursion).